pauel3312/DCSFreeTrialSpammer/README.md

 ...
 ```

-user_passwords.json contains a single JSON-formatted dictionary, keys are usernames as defined in logins.txt, values are the passwords to the corresponding DCS accounts
+UserPasswords.json contains a single JSON-formatted dictionary, keys are usernames as defined in logins.txt, values are the passwords to the corresponding DCS accounts

+UserOTPSecrets.json contains a single JSON-formatted dictionary, keys are usernames as defined in logins.txt, values are the time-based one time password secrets to the corresponding DCS accounts.